We engage students in topical health, public health, and policy advocacy issues.

 The seminar incorporates and encourages active discourse, dialogue, and debate from all perspectives about U.S. health and public health law and policy choices.
 At the end of the term, students will have the opportunity to write about and present to the class their own innovative solution to address an access to care or public health challenge.

 Health Care Rights in the Twenty-First Century Seminar

 Course Credits: 2

-The COVID-19 pandemic has emphasized the central importance of rights within our health care system, raising questions of resource allocation, access to care, and equity.
-Underlying our response to the new health landscape is the fundamental question whether Americans enjoy a basic entitlement to health care.
-This course briefly traces the history of the American conception of health care rights through the last half-century of administrative and political cycles.
-We contrast a diverse array of ideological perspectives over this progression to understand the context of the current climate.
+As we emerge from the COVID-19 pandemic, it is more self-evident than ever that American health care is broken.
+Questions laid bare during this period of collective and individual adversity reveal the central importance of rights within our health care system, especially around issues of resource allocation, access to care, and equity.
+Underlying our response to this new landscape is the fundamental question whether Americans enjoy a basic entitlement to health care.
+This course will briefly trace the history of the American conception of health care rights through the last half-century of administrative and political cycles.
+We will contrast a diverse array of ideological perspectives over this progression to understand the context of the current climate.

 Policy Advocacy Workshop

 Taught by Professor Emily Broad Leib, Lecturer on Law Rachel Landauer, and Lecturer on Law Emma Scott